import()

 =A2.import(EID,NAME;EID:A4:#)

-Use filter mode K:Ti:#; compare with ordinal numbers of table sequence’s records according to the entity table’s EID values, and discard records that cannot match.
+Use filter mode K:Ti:#; compare with sequence numbers of table sequence’s records according to the entity table’s EID values, and discard records that cannot match.

 11